 The Eugene City Council held its first meetings since a recall election for its council president.
-With roughly 60 percent of ward seven voters favoring the recall, the council and the public shared their thoughts.
+With roughly 60 percent of Ward 7 voters favoring the recall, the council and the public shared their thoughts.

 [00:01:27] Legal Counsel: Certainly, I can speak real briefly.
 Any time there is a vacancy on council, it is not —whether it be through resignation or through recall or otherwise, and the charter’s very clear on the process.